TruthTexts Article: Lifted Up and Weighed Down

 toward me.”
 Jesus said this to show how he would die.
 (John 12:32-

-But Peter was speaking here specifically to some who had actually been in the crowd and had called for His death.
 Misguided people throughout history have attempted to use this passage to blame all Jewish people for killing Jesus.
 Take out the word “Jewish” and emphasize the word “all” and you’d have it about right.
-If Jesus’ death bought forgiveness for us in today’s time, then all of us must be guilty of nailing Him to that cross.
-And if being to blame for Jesus’ death was so unique to one group of people, would Peter have been attempting that day to bring those exact people to faith in Jesus, to join all the other believers in our New Life?
+If Jesus’ death bought forgiveness for us in today’s time, then all of us must be somehow guilty of nailing Him to that cross.
+And if Jesus’ death was the fault of only one group of people, would Peter have been attempting that day to bring those exact people (as well as everyone else) to faith in Jesus?
+Wouldn’t he have preached that everyone else gets forgiven, but not those guys?
 No, it’s clear that we are all equally guilty, and all of us can have forgiveness and a Living Hope simply by trusting our lives to the Crucified One.

 Another way to explain this is with a classic science fiction story I read years ago, in which some mad scientist invented a time travel machine.
 He began taking groups of people back in time to witness great events in history.
 Naturally, the crucifixion of Christ was very popular, so he went there many times.
 Until one day, standing at the foot of the cross, he looked around and found that all the people in the crowd had his face!
 Who killed Jesus?
 You did, and I did, and Adam, and Cleopatra, and Gandhi, and your sainted grandma, and every human who ever had breath since leaving Eden – we are all equally guilty of killing the Lord of Life.

 Christ’s ultimate sacrifice was because “All have sinned, and fall short of the Glory of God.”
-(Romans 3:23 NIV) Another translation says simply, “Everyone has sinned.
+(Romans 3:23 NIV) Another translation puts it, “Everyone has sinned.
 No one measures up to God’s glory.”
 (NIRV) As Isaiah wrote, predicting what would happen to the coming Messiah, “Each of us has gone his own way.
 But the Lord has put on him the punishment for all the evil we have done.”
 (Is.
 53:6 ICB) It’s like trying to pole vault across a great chasm from Earth to Heaven.
-Hitler gets ten feet out, you or I might get fifteen feet out, and a few might achieve thirty feet out.
-But all of us, equally, end up at the bottom of the canyon!
-Jesus is the bridge between God and Man.
+Hitler gets five feet out, you or I might get ten or fifteen feet out, and a few might achieve thirty feet out.
+And all of us, equally, end up at the bottom of the canyon!
+But Jesus is the bridge between God and Man.
 Jesus is the only way Home.
 That is what the cross represents to us.